Pouyazarbipour/The-Physics-Informed-UQ-SWAN-Surrogate-Wave-Prediction-Tool/README.md

 ## Overview

-The **Physics-Informed SWAN Surrogate Prediction Tool** is an advanced scientific software for fast, accurate, and uncertainty-aware prediction of nearshore wave parameters.
-This tool serves as a machine-learning-based surrogate for the SWAN (Simulating WAves Nearshore) numerical model, combining deep learning, embedded wave physics, and uncertainty quantification.
+Welcome to the **Physics-Informed SWAN Surrogate Prediction Tool**, an advanced scientific software designed for fast, accurate, and uncertainty-aware prediction of nearshore wave parameters.
+This standalone tool leverages deep learning, physics-informed modeling, and uncertainty quantification to efficiently reproduce the outputs of the SWAN (Simulating WAves Nearshore) numerical model.
+The software provides spatial predictions of key wave parameters, including significant wave height, peak wave period, and wave direction, over a two-dimensional computational grid.
+By integrating physical wave constraints with data-driven learning, the tool delivers high-fidelity predictions at a fraction of the computational cost of traditional SWAN simulations.

 The software provides spatial predictions of key wave parameters over a two-dimensional grid with a computational cost that is orders of magnitude lower than conventional SWAN simulations.